 Default plotting styles are chosen with the set style data and set style function commands.
 See plot with (p.
-99) for information about how to override the default plotting style for individual functions and data sets.
+105) for information about how to override the default plotting style for individual functions and data sets.
 See plotting styles (p.
-46) for a complete list of styles.
+51) or plot with (p.
+105) for a complete list of styles.